ghazalaahmed/workdayscheduler/README.md

 DESCRIPTION:
-For homwork 5 challenge, we were asked to create a simple calender that allows a user to save events for each hour of the day.
+For homework 5 challenge, we were asked to create a simple calender that allows a user to save events for each hour of the day.

 User Story